 Artifact Dependencies provide you with a convenient means to use the output (artifacts) of one build in another build.
 When an artifact dependency is configured, the necessary artifacts are downloaded to the agent before the build starts.
 You can then review what artifacts were used in the build or what build used the artifacts of the current build using the Dependencies tab of build results.

 To create and configure an artifact dependency, use the Dependencies build configuration settings page.
-If for some reason you need to store artifact dependency information together with your codebase and not in TeamCity, you can configure Ivy Ant tasks to get the artifacts in your build script.
+If you need to download the artifacts inside a build script or locally, you can use the REST API or Ivy Ant tasks for that.